Jeff Burton: No. 31 car

 Burton came very close to winning the 50th annual Daytona 500.
 He qualified 36th and by the end of the race, he had worked his way up in the field.
-He led prior to the race's final caution, but when the green flag dropped with four laps to go, lost several positions and wound up finishing thirteenth.
+He led prior to the race's final caution, but when the green flag dropped with four laps to go, lost several positions and wound up finishing 13th.

 Burton won the Food City 500 at Bristol Motor Speedway.
-Following contact between Kevin Harvick and Tony Stewart, Burton passed Harvick and Stewart for second.
+Following contact between Kevin Harvick and Tony Stewart, Burton passed Harvick and Stewart for 2nd.
 On the ensuing restart, Burton passed Denny Hamlin coming off of turn two to win the Food City 500 and finishing off a sweep of the podium for Richard Childress Racing.
 Burton also won the 2008 Bank of America 500 at Lowe's Motor Speedway.
 Burton took the lead from Greg Biffle with just over seventy laps to go.
 During the final round of pit stops, Burton took fuel only and held off a hard charging Jimmie Johnson for his first multiple win season since 2001.